-The Postgraduate Certificate in Science includes 60 points of courses, with at least 45 points towards a single subjects chosen from either the Schedule for the Bachelor of Science with Honours or the Schedule for the Master of Science.
+The Postgraduate Certificate in Science includes 60 points of courses, with at least 45 points towards a single subjects chosen from either Schedule A for the Bachelor of Science with Honours or the Schedule for the Master of Science.

 The Certificate can be completed in 6 months full-time, or up to 2 years part-time.

 Students need to complete 60 points worth of courses at 400-level, including a minimum of 45 points in one of the following subjects.
-See the Schedule for the Bachelor of Science with Honours or the Schedule for the Master of Science for the courses for each subject:
+See Schedule A for the Bachelor of Science with Honours or the Schedule for the Master of Science for the courses for each subject:

 - Applied Psychology

 - Environmental Science

 - Evolutionary Biology (not open to new enrolments in 2019)